Blue Angels: 2010–2019

-On 15 March 2014, the demonstration pilots numbered 1–7 wore gold flight suits to celebrate the team's "return to the skies" during their first air show of the season; there were only three air shows in 2013.
+On 1 March 2013, the Navy announced that it was cancelling its remaining 2013 performances after 1 April 2013 due to sequestration budget constraints, resuming in 2014 with a reduced number of flyovers.
+On 15 March 2014, the demonstration pilots numbered 1–7 wore gold flight suits to celebrate the team's "return to the skies" during their first air show of the season; only three performances were completed in 2013.

 In July 2014, Marine Corps C-130 pilot Capt.
 Katie Higgins, 27, became the first female pilot to join the Blue Angels, flying the support aircraft Fat Albert for the 2015 and 2016 show seasons.

-In July 2015, Cmdr Bob Flynn became the Blue Angels' first executive officer.
+In July 2015, Cmdr.
+Bob Flynn became the Blue Angels' first executive officer.

 On 2 June 2016, Capt.
-Jeff Kuss Opposing Solo died just after takeoff while performing the Split-S maneuver in his Hornet during a practice run for The Great Tennessee Air Show in Smyrna, Tennessee.
+Jeff Kuss, an Opposing Solo, died just after takeoff while performing the Split-S maneuver in his Hornet during a practice run for The Great Tennessee Air Show in Smyrna, Tennessee.
 The Navy's investigation found that Capt.
 Kuss had performed the maneuver too low while failing to retard the throttle out of afterburner, causing him to fall too fast and recover too low above the ground.
-Capt.
-Kuss ejected, but his parachute was immediately engulfed in flames, causing him to fall to his death.
-Kuss' body was recovered just yards away from the crash site.
-The cause of death was blunt force trauma to the head.
+Kuss ejected, but his parachute was engulfed in flames, causing him to fall to his death.
 The investigation also cited weather and pilot fatigue as additional causes of the crash.
-In a strange twist, Captain Kuss' fatal crash happened hours after the Blue Angels' fellow pilots in the United States Air Force Thunderbirds suffered a crash of their own, following the United States Air Force Academy graduation ceremony earlier that day.
-Capt.
-Jeff Kuss was replaced by Cmdr.
-Frank Weisser to finish out the 2016 and 2017 seasons.
+In a strange twist, Kuss' fatal crash happened hours after the Thunderbirds suffered a crash of their own, following the United States Air Force Academy graduation ceremony earlier that day.
+Kuss was replaced by Cmdr.
+Frank Weisser.

 In July 2016, Boeing was awarded a $12 million contract to begin an engineering proposal for converting the Boeing F/A-18E/F Super Hornet for Blue Angels use, with the proposal to be completed by September 2017.

 The Fat Albert (BUNO 164763) was retired from service in May 2019 with 30,000 flight hours.
-The Blue Angels replaced it with an Ex-RAF C-130J (BUNO 170000).
+The Blue Angels replaced it with a C-130J Super Hercules acquired from the Royal Air Force (BUNO 170000).

 2020–present

-In response to the Coronavirus outbreak, the Blue Angels flew over multiple US cities as a tribute to healthcare and front line workers.
+In response to the COVID-19 pandemic, the Blue Angels flew over multiple US cities in tribute to healthcare and front line workers.

-The Blues officially transitioned to Boeing F/A-18E/F Super Hornets on 4 November 2020.
+The Blues transitioned to Boeing F/A-18E/F Super Hornets on 4 November 2020.

 In July 2022, Lt.
 Amanda Lee was announced as the first woman to serve as a demonstration pilot in the Blue Angels.